 The University (through its Programs, Departments and Colleges, research projects or other employing units) is responsible for providing to prospective graduate assistants a written offer of financial support before a response to the offer is required.
-Such communication must indicate the stipend, and the terms and conditions of the appointment, including the general nature of the work they will be performing, duration of employment, and how this employment is tied to their academic progress.
+Such communication must indicate the stipend, and the terms and conditions of the appointment, including the general nature of the work they will be performing, duration of employment, and whether and how this employment is tied to their academic progress.
 The details of specific teaching or research assignments may need to await later written clarification.
+Also at times the students may accept Graduate Assistantships.
+All graduate students and their advisors need to fill out and sign the Graduate Assistant Duties and Responsibilities form at the beginning of each semester or for the entire year at the beginning of the fall semester.
+This form is available at the office of EVS Program.
 Students are responsible for accepting the conditions of appointment only if they believe they are qualified and able to complete the tasks assigned.
 Students have a responsibility for communicating in writing any changes in their circumstances that affect their ability to fulfill the terms and conditions of their appointment.
 Typically this information is contained in a letter of acceptance sent to each student when they are accepted into the program.

-Although students are expected to complete the bulk of their research on the ASU campus, short term visits to other institutions, laboratories and facilities are encouraged as necessary to supplement research activities.
-For example, work in a laboratory at another University that can provide access to equipment, methods or expertise that is not available at ASU is encouraged as it enhances the student's skill set, their intellectual and scientific development and often strengthens their research.
+Although students are expected to complete the bulk of their research on the ASTATE campus, short term visits to other institutions, laboratories and facilities are encouraged as necessary to supplement research activities.
+For example, work in a laboratory at another University that can provide access to equipment, methods or expertise that is not available at ASTATE is encouraged as it enhances the student's skill set, their intellectual and scientific development and often strengthens their research.
 However, being off campus for extended periods of time is discouraged.
-If it becomes necessary for any student to work away from campus for periods of more than a few weeks, the student must submit a written request to the EVS Program Committee.
+If it becomes necessary for any student to work away from campus for periods of more than a few weeks, the student must submit a written request to the EVS Program Director.
 The request must include a written recommendation from the Research Advisor.
-After consideration of the request, the EVS Program Committee will make a recommendation to the Research Advisor, the PhD Advisory Committee and the EVS Program Director.
-Ultimately all such requests must be approved by the Deans of the College of Sciences and Mathematics and the Graduate School.
+After consideration of the request the EVS Program Director, such requests must be approved by the Dean of the College of Sciences and Mathematics and the Registrar.